mikiTesf/wrex-py/README.md

         -v, --version
             Show version information and exit.
 ```
-## Contribution
+### Contribution
 Contributions are always welcome.
-One way is to translate the values in the JSON files in [language](language/) to the language indicated by the file names.
+One way is to translate the values in the JSON files in [language](language/) to the languages indicated by the file names.
+Right now, all values in almost all the files are written in English.